Brussels Court of Appeal Rules FIFA and UEFA Arbitration Clauses Inapplicable

 The Court of Appeal rejected all of FIFA and UEFA’s arguments and refused to refer the case to arbitration.

-First, the Court of Appeal recalled that the requirement, under Belgian law, according to which an arbitration clause must refer to a “defined legal relationship” is based on (i) the right of access to justice; (ii) the parties’ agreement (i.e., make sure that parties are not forced to arbitrate disputes that they never intended to refer to arbitration); and (iii) the need to avoid that a party with strong bargaining power imposes its will on the weaker party.
+First, the Court of Appeal recalled that the requirement, under Belgian law, according to which an arbitration clause must refer to a “defined legal relationship” is based on (i) the right of access to justice; (ii) the parties’ agreement (i.e., make sure that parties are not compelled to arbitrate disputes that they never intended to refer to arbitration); and (iii) the need to avoid that a party with strong bargaining power imposes its will on the weaker party.

-Third, the fact that the bylaws of the CAS provide that the latter only has jurisdiction in sport-related disputes was not relevant since the CAS can always amend its own bylaws in the future.
+Third, the fact that the bylaws of the CAS provide that the latter only had jurisdiction in sport-related disputes was not relevant since the CAS can always amend its own bylaws in the future.

 Finally, having found that the arbitration clauses contained in the FIFA/UEFA statutes were inapplicable (and since FIFA and UEFA are both domiciled in Switzerland), the Court of Appeal applied Article 6.1 of the Convention on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (the Lugano Convention) to conclude that the Belgian courts had jurisdiction to hear this dispute.